unboundsecurity/Unbound-NextGen-vHSM-Interactive-Demo/README.md

     docker-compose pull
     docker-compose up
     ```
     The setup takes several minutes to complete.
+During this time, Docker creates multiple containers for CASP, CASP database, CASP client, and UKC servers.
+It also creates the CASP user, client, keys, and more.

 1. Wait until you see a large **READY** message.
 This message means that everything is installed and working.
-Note that you may see some errors during the install process, but as long as you get the **READY** message, UKC was installed correctly.
+You may see some errors during the install process, but as long as you get the **READY** message, UKC was installed correctly.

+    **Note:** Do not close the terminal window.
+Closing it terminates the Docker containers.

 **Congratulations!
 UKC is now running.**